 The following actions can be used to control the media playback.
-Note that all actions take a "channel\name" argument.
+Note that all actions, with the exception of the connect and disconnect actions, take a "channel_name" argument.
 This is used to target a specific playback channel.
-For example if a video is started with "gra.media.new.video" with "channel\name=video1" then any subsequent action which wants to act on this video, such as play/pause, must set the channel "video1".
+For example if a video is started with "gra.media.new.video" with "channel_name=video1" then any subsequent action which wants to act on this video, such as play/pause, must set the channel "video1".